Measuring your Blood Pressure

-Normal or healthy blood pressure readings measured at home should usually (unless your doctor advises differently) be less than:
+Unless your doctor advises differently, normal or healthy blood pressure readings measured at home should usually be less than::

 • 135/85 mmHg if you are under 80 years old